 - After you have the fire going, you’ll need to prep your smoke chamber.
 Humidity is key when smoking a brisket.
 You want moist smoke filling the chamber.
 I accomplish this by filling up a foil roasting pan with water, and placing it on the grill right next to the firebox.
 Additional moister can be added by removing the grates of the smoker, and placing the pan in the bottom of the smoke chamber.
 You’ll need to check on the water level every so often, as you don’t want this to dry out completely.
 The pan also contains most of the drippings so it keeps your smoker somewhat clean.

 - Put the grates back in place and make sure they are clean.

 - Once the fire is going, close the lid to the fire box.
 This will direct the smoke into the main chamber.

-- Place your brisket fat side up directly over the water filled pan, with your largest cut closest to the fire box.
+- Place your brisket fat side up directly over the water filled pan.
 Close the lid to the smoke chamber and close your damper (the cover on the smoker’s exhaust pipe) so there is only about an inch left open.

 Step 3 – Smoke Management:

-- Ideally, you will want to see a steady stream of white/clear smoke coming from your exhaust pipe while smoking.
+- Ideally, you will want to see a steady stream of white/clear/blue smoke coming from your exhaust pipe while smoking.
 If you see black sooty smoke, open the lid to your smoke chamber until the smoke turns white.
 You don’t want soot on your brisket.
-Continue adding wood for the entire 3 hour primary smoking period.
+Continue adding wood for the entire 3-4 hour primary smoking period.